allyradomski/allyradomski.github.io/_studio/2025-01-14-reflection.md

 Answering these questions have cleared my mind on what I want to accomplish in the Work In Progress (WiP) show.
 I'll start development into these ideas.

+I had a follow up meeting with Daniel, as explained in my WIP section of my learning journal.